 Our commitment to empower the voluntary youth sector means that we build into all our projects a chance to ‘give back’.
-As a result, every youth group that takes part and returns the feedback may also claim a donation towards costs for taking part – BONUS!
+As a result, every youth group that takes part and returns the feedback may also claim a donation towards costs and refreshments for taking part – BONUS!

 Projects OPEN NOW

 NEW follow up to our Covid youth listening project.
 Contact Rachel to find out more

 In April 2021 we helped Essex Police to listen to young peoples views around their new children & young peoples strategy.
 217 children & young people took part in the project which revealed some great insight for Essex Police.
 Have a look at Essex Police CYP Strategy listening report to find out more.

 2021 Violence & Vulnerability listening projects

 In 2020 youth leaders across Essex, Southend and Thurrock engaged with over 600 young people on the violence and vulnerability themes for 2020.
 The feedback from young people was exceptional and helped the violence and vulnerability team to prioritise issues that young people felt were important.
 It even helped us to put detached youth workers in 5 local districts.

 This year our listening project took place in communities with local residents and also with youth groups-

 The project enabled over 600 children, young people and adults to input into the Violence and vulnerabilities strategic priorities and spending for 2021-2022 read the report here

 Digital youth vocies- Young people in lockdown